-Enable or disable sending emails when Audio Conferencing settings change
+Enable or disable sending emails when Audio Conferencing settings change in Skype for Business Online

 If you disable sending emails, Audio Conferencing emails won't be sent to your users, including emails for when users are enabled or disabled for audio conferencing, when their PIN is reset, and when the conference ID and the default conferencing phone number changes.